Trumpism: Canada

 During the 2025 Canadian federal election, Liberal Party of Canada staffers created Trump-style "Stop The Steal" buttons and were caught planting them at a Canada Strong and Free Network conference which was supporting the Conservative Party of Canada.
 In response, the Liberal Party spokesman Kevin Lemkay stated that such actions did not fit the prime minister's "commitment to serious and positive discourse" while Conservative Party spokesman Sam Lilly stated "it's clear that it's the Liberals who are attempting to bring American-style politics to our country".

 Europe

 Trumpism has also been said to be on the rise in Europe.
 Political parties such as the Finns Party, France's National Rally and Spain's far-right Vox party have been described as Trumpist in nature.
 Trump's former advisor Steve Bannon called Hungarian prime minister Viktor Orbán "Trump before Trump".
 Isabel Díaz Ayuso, member of the Spanish People's Party and president of the Community of Madrid, has also received the Trumpism label.
 George Simion, the founder of the Alliance for the Union of Romanians party and previous candidate in the 2025 Romanian presidential election is commonly referred to as the "Romanian Trump" due to his political style and ideological alignment being very similar to those of Donald Trump.
+A member of the AUR Alliance is the "Republican Party of Romania" which is heavily inspired by Trump.
+A Belgian political party named "TRUMP" in a backronym intentionally referencing Trump was founded in November 2025.
+Likewise in the June 2023 Greek parliamentary election, a party called "Republican Party of Greece – T.R.A.M.P."
+(Note: The Greek letter Α is used so it is pronounced the same way as Trump.) participated.